zowe/docs-site/docs/extend/extend-desktop/mvd-adding-log-ids.md

 https://github.com/zowe/zlux-server-framework/blob/master/plugins/config/lib/assets/i18n/log/messages_en.json

 ## Adding messages to the app server
-The app server is not a plugin, and therefore has its logs in a specific place.
+Since the app server is not a plugin, it has its logs in a specific place.
-The message file is here:
+The message file is located here:

 https://github.com/zowe/zlux-server-framework/blob/master/lib/assets/i18n/log/messages_en.json